tchajed/sys-verif-fa25/docs/README.md

 toc: false
 ---

-In this class, you'll get an introduction to systems verification: how to mathematically prove the correctness of programs with machine-checked proofs.
+This class is an introduction to systems verification: how to mathematically prove the correctness of programs with machine-checked proofs.

 ::: info Course info
 **Instructor**: Tej Chajed &lsaquo;<chajed@wisc.edu>&rsaquo; \